Marunouchi Park Building/Mitsubishi Ichigokan, Babasaki-dori underpass

 Marunouchi Park Building / Mitsubishi Ichigokan / Babasaki-dori underpass

-In the area surrounded by the Mitsubishi Ichigokan Mitsubishi Ichigokan of Art and the commercial zone, we have developed the Ichigokan Plaza, a green space for relaxation that also contributes to combating the heat island effect.
-In addition, an underground passageway was constructed in 2021, forming an underground pedestrian network that connects to Tokyo Station.
+The area is surrounded by the Mitsubishi Ichigokan Museum and the commercial zone, and features the Ichigokan Mitsubishi Ichigokan, a lush green space for relaxation that also contributes to combating the heat island effect.
+In addition, an underground passageway was constructed in 2021, forming an underground pedestrian network connecting to Tokyo Station.

 DATA